How to Use Camera3D#

 Import Jars#

 Camera3D is a Processing library, and therefore the library itself is written in Java.
 The library is stored in a Jar file that must be added to the Java classpath.
-By default, any Jar files stored in a jars subdirectory are automatically added to the Java classpath.
-In this repo the Jar files are stored in a subdirectory of the root directory, so the jars directory must be explicitly added.
+The simplest way to do this is to use py5’s built in support for downloading Processing libraries and adding them to the classpath.

 import py5_tools